 These are commonly known as bluebottles, greenbottles and blowflies.
-There are 38 British species.
+There are over 1500 species in the world and 38 British species.
 The adults range in length from 5 - 15 mm.
-The larvae feed on carrion and decaying matter.
-The adult mouthparts are similar to those of Musca domestica below.
+Most of the larvae feed on carrion and decaying matter, but a few species are parasites.
+The adult mouthparts are similar to those of Musca domestica.
 Many of the adults are a metallic green or blue, and have bristles all over their body.

 The genus Calliphora contains the bluebottles, and the genus Lucilia contains the greenbottles.

-is a preserved specimen of the common bluebottle, Calliphora vomitoria, and on the left a close-up of the head.
+Above is a preserved specimen of the common bluebottle, Calliphora vomitoria, and below a close-up photograph and drawing of the head.
 It breeds throughout the year.
 Adults have a bluish metallic abdomen.
-Note the huge eyes, the two sausage-shaped things are part of the aristate antennae, adult length is 10 -12 mm.
+Note the huge eyes, the two sausage-shaped things are part of the aristate antennae, adult length is 8 - 14 mm, wingspan 15 - 25 mm.
 It is usually the females that we find in our houses, as they search for meat or fish on which to lay their eggs.
-The males tend to stay outside basking and drinking nectar from flowers.
+The males tend to stay outside basking in the sun and drinking nectar from flowers.

 The female lays her eggs on carcasses, open wounds or rotting meat for her larva to feed on.
 The eggs are creamy white, and 1.5 mm long, and can hatch within a day.
 A female can lay up to 600 eggs in her life time.
 The pupa is a dull red/brown.

 Below is the pupa of a blowfly.
 The bars on the ruler are at 1 mm intervals.
 The pupa has a hard skin.
 When the adult fly is ready to emerge from the pupa the fly inflates a small bladder on the top if its head.
 This bladder presses against a weak point in the top of the pupa causing a circular rupture in its wall which pops upwards to form a lid allowing the adult flu to escape.